spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 	|**S3 URL**|It is an optional field.
 If you choose to provide a value, refer to the [Methods for accessing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html#virtual-host-style-url-ex) guide to determine the bucket URL.
 If you provided an S3 URL, select the **Force S3 path style** checkbox.|

-5. Next, choose the **Credentials** validation method.
-If you want to choose the STS method instead, refer to the [Add a Backup Location using Security Token Service](/clusters/cluster-management/backup-restore/add-backup-location-sts) for guided instructions.
+5. Next, choose the *Credentials* validation method.
+If you want to use dynamic credentials through the AWS STS service, refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-sts) for guided instructions.

-6. Provide the IAM user's access key if you chose the Credentials method.
+6. Provide the IAM user's access key if you chose the **Credentials** method.
 The IAM user must have the necessary IAM policy attached, which you defined in the prerequisites section above.
-The policy will allow Palette to create a backup in the S3 bucket.
+The specified policy allows Palette to create a backup in the S3 bucket.

   If you do not have an IAM user, refer to the [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) document to learn how to create an IAM user.
 While creating the IAM user, ensure to attach the IAM policy you defined in the prerequisites section above.
 After creating the new IAM user, AWS will automatically generate and display an access key.